Germany’s carbon pricing system for transport and buildings

 How the system was introduced

-Germany’s government coalition of Chancellor Angela Merkel’s conservative CDU/CSU alliance and the Social Democrats has for years shunned the debate about introducing a price on CO2 emissions in these sectors, often for fear of upsetting voters, businesses or industry.
+Germany’s government coalition of Chancellor Angela Merkel’s conservative CDU/CSU alliance and the Social Democrats had for years shunned the debate about introducing a price on CO2 emissions in these sectors, often for fear of upsetting voters, businesses or industry.
 However, a drought in the summer of 2018 and the Fridays for Future student climate protests pushed climate action to the forefront of the political debate and increased pressure to consider carbon pricing as a central measure to mitigate global warming and bring Germany back on track to reaching its emissions targets.

-In this environment and after months of talks, the coalition government presented a comprehensive climate policy package on 20 September 2019 that included the outline for a national trading system for greenhouse gas emissions from burning fuels in the transport and buildings sectors.
+In this environment and after months of talks, the former coalition government presented a comprehensive climate policy package on 20 September 2019 that included the outline for a national trading system for greenhouse gas emissions from burning fuels in the transport and buildings sectors.

 In the months of talks leading up to the climate package decisions, the coalition parties heatedly debated whether to introduce a tax on CO2 emissions – favoured by the SPD – or a national trading system for emissions allowances, called for by the CDU/CSU.
 The eventual proposal of a trading system with fixed allowance prices in the first several years is a mix of the two approaches.